KohaILS/koha-manual-zh-cn/source/patrons.rst

       -  You can create drop-down menus for these fields by adding values in the Bsort1 and Bsort2 :ref:`authorized values categories <existing-values-label>`

-   -  'Allow auto-renewal of items' is used to control whether this patron wants to automatically renew their checkouts.
-This requires the :ref:`automatic_renewal cronjob <cron-automatic-renewal-label>` to run daily.
+   -  'Allow auto-renewal of items' is used to control whether this patron’s checkouts will be renewed according to the circulation rules.
+If set to ‘Yes’, items for which automatic renewal is enabled in the circulation rules will be automatically renewed.
+This requires the
+      :ref:`automatic_renewal cronjob <cron-automatic-renewal-label>` to run
+      daily.
+If set to ‘No’, items for which automatic renewal is enabled in the circulation rules will not be automatically renewed.

    -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history to see if they